• Share this on:

 Water use by the fruit and vegetable processing industry is essential for the washing, heating and cooling of food products.
 The use of water in processing facilities can be reduced through more efficient operations, recycling and re-using wastewater, and opting for alternative water resources.
 Some ideas for better water usage:

-• Collection of water removed from fruits and vegetables during drying or during juice concentration.
-Some companies use systems extracting water from fruit drying for nutritional drinks (e.g. prune processors).
+• Collect water removed from fruits and vegetables during drying or during juice concentration;

-• Use of air cooling, instead of water cooling, after blanching.
+• Use air cooling after blanching instead of water cooling;

-• Collection and use of water used for washing fruits, vegetables and nuts.
-This needs a specific installation of the cleaning/filtering equipment.
+• Collect and use water used for washing fruits, vegetables and nuts by installing cleaning and filtering equipment;

 Improving energy efficiency